-Saint Michael's alumnus Michael Sprague '12 returns to the men's and women's swimming & diving program for his third season as an assistant coach in 2018-19.
+Saint Michael's alumnus Michael Sprague '12 returns to the men's and women's swimming & diving program for his fourth season as an assistant coach in 2019-20.

 Thirteen program records fell during the 2017-18 season, including 11 at the year-end Northeast-10 Conference Championship, where the men and women each garnered their second-highest point totals since 2009-10.
 During the dual season, the women claimed eight victories, their most since 1996-97, and earned at least five wins for the fourth straight season, the program's longest run since a five-year streak that ended in 1996-97.
 The men registered their most wins in eight years.